ziyul893/ece4180-programmable-power-supply/readme.md

 }
 ```
 ## Future Work
-Due to the scope of the project, we only made the power supply support 5,9, 12, 15, 20V.
-In the future, we want to integrate some analog voltage regulator to the break out unit in order to enable to fine control.
+Due to the scope of the project, we only made the power supply support 5, 9, 12, 15, 20V.
+In the future, we want to integrate some analog voltage regulator to the break out unit in order to enable to fine control, or the PPS (Programmable Power Supply).
 Ideally, we want the future work to have a 20mV increment step, therefore, the power supply become more accurate.